-UPMC's Comprehensive Pulmonary Hypertension Program is one of only five centers programs nationwide specializing in treatment of CTEPH.
+UPMC's Comprehensive Pulmonary Hypertension Program is one of only five centers programs nationwide specializing in the treatment of CTEPH.
 Because this disease is so rare and has similar symptoms to other cardiopulmonary conditions, diagnosing and treating this disease requires the kind of multi-disciplinary expertise that is the hallmark of our physicians.

-This disease is curable, and UPMC's experts are well-skilled in providing treatment options that are best suited for each person, even at advanced stages of disease.
+This disease is curable, and UPMC's experts are well-skilled in providing treatment options that are best suited for each person, even at advanced stages of the disease.
 When properly treated, the survival rates of people with CTEPH are comparable to those without any history of pulmonary hypertension.

 CTEPH surgery and other treatment options include: